-file at least eight weeks before registration for the first term and, if not in English, must be submitted in native language and accompanied by a certified English translation.
+tion of English proficiency (see TOEFL Requirement), financial resources, and academic performance are all considered in an admission decision.
+All academic documents must be submitted in native language, accompanied by a certified English translation.
 No final admission decision will be made until required materials have been submitted to International Admissions.
-Priority in admission is given to residents of California.